 Do Google Sheets have budget templates?

-Yes, Google sheets have their free templates.
+Yes, Google Sheets have their free templates.
 They’re customizable and you can make tweaks to your needs.
-You just need a Google Gmail account to log in to Google sheets and explore all of their other templates as well.
+You just need a Google Gmail account to log in to Google Sheets and explore all of their other templates as well.

 What is a budgeting app?

 Budgeting apps are online software that helps you budget income and expenses.
 They provide you with more control and management efficiency over money.
-They come for all devices including mobile, mac, iPhone, and desktop apps.
+They come for all devices including mobile, Mac, iPhone, and desktop apps.

 These versions are either free or charge a monthly fee with annual packages as well.

-You can easily sync them with your bank accounts to download transactions data.
+You can easily sync them with your bank accounts to download transaction data.
 This makes a lot of manual work offloaded from your shoulders.
 Using reminders features you can pay bills on time without getting late.
 There are a lot of other amazing features with full security.

 The budgeting apps have more features and functionality.
 They do most of your budget work automatically and manual work is very little.
 They import hundreds of transactions into budgeting.
 The accuracy is more than manual budgeting.
 But you need to learn their features and stay comfortable with them.
-Sometimes simplicity of functionality is less.
+Sometimes the simplicity of functionality is less.

-Budgeting templates come in Excel, Google spreadsheets, and Smartsheet.
-They’re mostly free and paid in some cases like office 365.
+Budgeting templates come in Excel, Google Spreadsheets, and Smartsheet.
+They’re mostly free and paid in some cases like Office 365.
 Here you need to do manual budgeting and entering of figures.
 The accuracy is low and takes much time to do budgeting.